Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 The artist was present at the opening.

-With this exhibition, the Leonhardi Museum Dresden presented Scheffler's current work.
-On display were paintings, drawings and photographs by the artist, an intervention in the Leonhardi Cabinet and even a landing site for extraterrestrials.
+With this exhibition, the Leonhardi Museum in Dresden showcased Scheffler’s latest work.
+On display were the artist’s paintings, drawings and photographs, an installation in the Leonhardi Cabinet, and even a landing pad for aliens.

-The exhibition was accompanied by a catalogue published in cooperation with Galerie Pankow, Berlin.
+A catalogue accompanying the exhibition was published in collaboration with Galerie Pankow, Berlin.

 KI generiert: Das Bild zeigt einen minimalistischen Ausstellungsraum mit verschiedenen Kunstwerken an den Wänden.
 In der Mitte des Raums befindet sich eine skulpturale Installation aus weißen Stangen.© Leonhardi-Museum / PR